basarat/demo-jest/script.md

     console.log(index);
   }
 ```
-Now for the final condition, It is intentionally provided last to throw off new programmers that might just think (oh another condition, so another if else) `if (index % 3 === 0 && index % 5 === 0)`
+Now for the final condition, ... yada yada

+Following our previous pattern `if (index % 3 === 0 && index % 5 === 0)` you might be tempted to do another else if to check for multiple of 3 and 5 and log out FizzBuzz.

-However if any of the previous conditions is true, then this combined condition cannot be true.
+However you should realize that if any of the previous conditions are true, then this combined condition check will never execute.
 So we simply move this combined condition on top.

+The program specification is intentionally ordered this way to catch unaware programmers off guard but fortunately you will not be one of them.

 ```
 if (index % 3 === 0 && index % 5 === 0) {